-Other clinical research suggests chatbot technology may have an important role to play in fighting the growing mental health crisis in the United States.
+Early clinical research suggests chatbot technology could have an important role to play in treating mental health issues, although further evidence on the issue is required.

 Chatbots can support users on their own schedule, not their provider’s.
 That’s a significant value-add in an area where so much of the work happens during the patient’s everyday life, outside of the therapist’s office.

 But mental health chatbots are most effective as an accountability tool, reminding users to apply the mental health strategies they have learned.
 The primary analysis, diagnosis, and education is still best undertaken by a trained mental health professional.